-The test starts at 9.00am we ask all candidates to arrive by 8.15am, please note if you arrive late, you will not be permitted into the test room.
+The test starts at 9am but we ask all candidates to arrive by 8am.
+Please note that if you arrive late, you will not be allowed to sit for the test.

 On arrival we will ask you to place your belongings in a secure cloakroom.
-You will only be allowed to take your Identification Document and a transparent bottle of water into the test room.
-If candidates are wearing loose clothing where items may appear to be concealed, IELTS Invigilators have the right to ask candidates to remove jackets, jumpers and empty pockets.
-If candidates wear prescription glasses for reading, please note glass cases are not permitted.
+You will only be allowed to take your identification document and a transparent bottle of water into the test room.
+IELTS invigilators have the right to ask candidates to empty their pockets and/or remove loose/bulky jackets and other outerwear where unauthorised articles may be concealed.
+Spectacle cases for prescription glasses are prohibited too.
 Please refrain from bringing any valuables to the Test Centre.
 All stationery requirements are provided.

 Test Day Registration and Verification

 - Upon arrival you will be asked to join a queue to assist the registration process.